mattvizzi/FamilyRecipe/replit.md

 - **State Management**: TanStack Query for server state, React hooks for local state
 - **Styling**: Tailwind CSS with shadcn/ui component library (New York style)
 - **Build Tool**: Vite with path aliases (`@/` for client src, `@shared/` for shared code)
-- **Design System**: Material Design 3 principles with Inter font family
+- **Design System**: OpenSea-inspired dark minimal aesthetic with Inter/JetBrains Mono fonts

 The frontend follows a page-based architecture with:
 - Protected routes for authenticated users